chvlsea/pet-names/data documentation.md

 Number of Rows: 16,979
 Number of Columns: 6
-Number of missing/invalid values: NONE
+Number of missing/invalid values: 13,145 (NA values are either Seattle or NYC values, depending on which city the name doesn't appear in)